Washington State Route 241: History

 SR 241 follows a section of the 19th-century White Bluffs Road, which connected Sunnyside to the White Bluffs ferry crossing on the Columbia River.
 A county road connecting Sunnyside to Mabton was constructed by the early 1910s and paved during the following decade.
 The original bridge over the Yakima River was replaced in 1954 by a new span.
 The state legislature created SR 241 in 1967, assigning it the unsigned designation of Secondary State Highway 3V (SSH 3V).
 The highway connected US 12 and Sunnyside to SSH 11A in the Rattlesnake Hills.
 The assignment came during the transition between highway numbering systems, which was completed in 1970; SR 241 was officially signed, while SR 24 replaced SSH 11A under the new system.
 Several low-speed curves on sections of the highway were improved to handle higher-speed travel.

 The three bridges carrying the highway over the Rosa Irrigation Canal system northeast of Sunnyside were rebuilt by the state government in 1977.
 SR 241 was extended south to the Waneta Road interchange on I-82 in 1987, five years after the freeway was completed through Sunnyside.
 The initial selection of Waneta Road instead of the Sunnyside–Mabton Road was controversial with Mabton residents and officials, who sought to change the state government's tentative plans in the 1970s.
 The state government ultimately chose the Waneta interchange, but promised improvements to nearby roads to appease Mabton.
 SR 241 was extended further south to a junction with SR 22 in Mabton in 1992, following an act of the state legislature the previous year.
+The extension had been investigated by a legislative committee in 1986.

 The highway is periodically closed during wintertime due to large snow drifts caused by high winds, necessitating the construction of snow fences along sections of SR 241.
 The fences were, however, damaged in 2016 by wildfires and were not replaced due to funding shortfalls.